-As part of our oversight activities, we reviewed KPMG's audit documentation and interviewed its representatives.
-Our review of KPMG's fiscal year 2023 audit procedures disclosed no instances where KPMG did not comply, in all material respects, with the applicable auditing standards.
+The Office of the Inspector General serves as the Contracting Officer's Technical Representative in overseeing KPMG's work.
+As part of our oversight activities, we reviewed KPMG's audit report and documentation and interviewed its representatives.
+Our review disclosed no instances where KPMG did not comply, in all material respects, with the American Institute of Certified Public Accountants' generally accepted auditing standards and the U.S. Government Accountability's Office's Government Auditing Standards.